stock2shop/website/content/help/how-to/understanding-your-queue.md

 This is the code that S2S receives from the source when raising an order on said source.
 This normally refers to an #Invoice; #Sale Order or #Quotation

 ###### Channel
-This is the end point for the information, sales channel ie: Magento site; Woocommerce site; Shopify site; Takealot; B2B Trade store or other marketplaces
+This is the end point for the information, sales channel ie: Magento site; WooCommerce site; Shopify site; Takealot; B2B Trade store or other marketplaces

 ###### Channel Code
 This is the code received by the sales channel when an order is placed on said channel and refers to the sales channel's order number